Codit/practical-api-guidelines/maturity-level-one/README.md

     - Less details compared to a custom data contract
     - Read [this blog post](https://tech.domain.com.au/2017/11/please-dont-spare-me-the-details/) on how to achieve this
   - If the above suggestion is not possible you should use a custom data contract.
 See Microsoft example [here](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md#7102-error-condition-responses).
-- For cloud apis go with AppInsights
-- For on-premise apis which Logging library?
 - Shouldn't there be a general response for our API's, a general scheme we can use after all?
 Maybe using trackingcodes etc with map to app insights?

 ## Document your APIs